Skip to main content

 Stephen's Profile

-Bryan Ward ONU
+Photo of Bryan Ward

-Bryan Ward, Professor of Law
+Bryan Ward, Associate Dean and Professor of Law

 Bryan Ward joined the ONU Law faculty in 1999 after five years in the general practice of law with a focus on bankruptcy and commercial litigation in Troy, Ohio, and the greater Dayton, Ohio, area.
 He received his JD from the University of North Carolina at Chapel Hill and his Ph.D. in political science from Ohio State University.
-Ward teaches in the areas of criminal law and criminal procedure.
+Ward serves as Associate Dean and teaches in the areas of criminal law and criminal procedure.
 He writes in the areas of criminal sentencing and criminal procedure.
 Ward also frequently gives continuing legal education presentations in the areas of legal ethics and professionalism, as well as legal issues affecting churches.

 Bryan's Profile